alphasquared/Neural-Network-Decoder/README.md

 ##Neural Network Quantum Error Correction Decoder

 # Readme for decoder.py
 The source code in decoder.py describes a decoder for stabilizer codes, in particular for the surface code.
-The decoder is implemented using the TensorFlow library [1].
+The decoder is implemented using the TensorFlow library.

-The version that describes the decoder discussed in Ref.
-[2] is on branch arXiv1705p07855.

 ## How to use the code to train and evaluate a decoder:
 1) In the main function of decoder.py, set the path (db_path) to the directory that contains the databases with the training, validation and test data.